aswil192/writeups/RickdiculouslyEasy 1.md

 /.hta.txt             (Status: 403) [Size: 217]

 ```
-went to `/passwords` got a flag from there
+Went to `/passwords` and got a flag from there
 `FLAG{Yeah d- just don't do it.} - 10 Points`=40/130
-got a password: winter
+Got a password: winter
 from `/passwords.html`

-went to `robots.txt`
+Went to `robots.txt`
 ```
 /cgi-bin/root_shell.cgi
 /cgi-bin/tracertool.cgi
 /cgi-bin/*
 ```

-went to `/cgi-bin/root_shell.cgi` nothing important
+Went to `/cgi-bin/root_shell.cgi` - nothing important
-went to `/cgi-bin/tracertool.cgi` - saw a tracer machine
+Went to `/cgi-bin/tracertool.cgi` - saw a tracer machine
-check source code for blocking parameters like " ; " "&&" "| "
+Check source code for blocking parameters like ";" "&&" "|"
-confirmed it blocks nothing
+Confirmed it blocks nothing
 did
 ```
 1.1.1.1; whoami
 ```
-got as `apache` so Command Injection works
+Got as `apache`, so Command Injection works
 tried
 ```
 uname -a